 Good examples are aspirin and ginkgo biloba (see picture left).
 Aspirin, as you already know, is a pain killer whilst ginkgo biloba is a herb associated with improved memory functioning.
 In addition to these main effects both work as anticoagulants and so your surgeon must be told if you are using them regularly.
 After your operation you will be prescribed anticoagulants to ensure you don't get a DVT but the surgeon won't be able to get the dose right if he isn't aware that you are already taking other anti-coagulants regularly.

-Don't take risks with your health tell your surgeon about all the medication you are taking and let him work out what is significant and what's not
+Don't take risks with your health, when you take in your medication list, include everying you're taking and let him work out what is significant and what's not